U3A Banner

 Visit to Silchester - June 2019

-The Archaeology Group visited Silchester, the site of a large Roman settlement.
-County Archaeologist, David Hopkins , gave the members a guided tour of the site’s remaining features: the well-preserved walls and the amphitheatre.
+We visited Silchester, the site of a large Roman settlement.
+The County Archaeologist gave us a guided tour of the site’s remaining features : the well-preserved walls and the amphitheatre.

-The Archaeology Group visited St Albans in October and had a guided tour of the Roman theatre and later toured the Verulamium Museum.
-The visit was arranged to follow up a presentation given by group member, Bruce Holman, on the theme of “Theatre in the Classical Age”
+We visited St. Albans and had a guided tour of the Roman theatre and later visited the Verulamium Museum.
+The trip was arranged to follow up a presentation given by group member on the theme of “Theatre in the Classical Age”